ZweTun/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

   **High-Level Steps:**
   1. **Cluster Generation:**
-     - Subdivide the frustum into clusters
+     - Subdivide the frustum into clusters.
      - Compute the min/max depth per cluster.
   2. **Light Assignment:**
      - For each light, test which clusters it overlaps using AABB intersection.